Dasharo/presentations/dasharo_roadmap.md

 <img src="img/dcs_network_appliance_roadmap_v0.3.png" width="900px" style="margin-left:-75px; margin-top:-40px">
 ]

-* Both solutions will be availabel in 3mdeb shop.
+* Both solutions will be available in 3mdeb shop.
 * We will start pre-sale in Q4'23.

 ???